Frequently asked questions

 What if my settlement has been short for months?

-Run the historical reconciliation on prior weeks (you can backfill as far as you have settlement PDFs).
-The same anomaly rules apply retroactively — common to surface real money in the first two weeks of usage.
+Run the historical audit on prior weeks (you can backfill as far as you have settlement PDFs).
+The same payment audits apply retroactively — common to surface real money in the first two weeks of usage.

 How are you priced?